drupal-graphql-compose/documentation/misc/upgrading.md

 ### Hook `hook_graphql_compose_field_results_alter` changes

-This has been reworked to give direct context to the field and entity being resolved.
+This has been reworked to give direct context to the field plugin and entity being resolved.

 ```php
 /**